nekonistyle/myBackend/backend/README.md

 # Backend

-src/Lib.hs : Main definitions of backend.
+src/Lib.hs : Main definitions of server.

-src/Backend.hs : Library with "persistent" and "servant".
+src/Backend.hs : Library using "persistent" and "servant".

-src/Generator.hs : Library with "servant-test".
+src/Generator.hs : Library using "servant-elm".

 # How to start server